 OnWords

-Middle-graders and teens, this is something new just for you!
-You’re invited to an afternoon of stories, sharing and selfies with two amazing Canadian authors: Andre Fenton and Lynette Richards.
+Middle-graders and teens, this is something just for you!
+You’re invited to an afternoon of stories, sharing and selfies with two amazing Canadian authors: Basil Sylvester and Jean Mills.
 This is your chance to hear them read from their latest books and ask them about how they write, how they got published, what inspires them, and their tips for young writers.
-Where: the River John Legion.
-When: Thursday, July 6, 2023.
+Where: Murray Family Public Library in Pictou.
+When: In the morning on Friday June 20, 2025.
 Watch this space for more details!

 Pasha Malla